-Dance is both a creative and interpretive art form.
-Preparing for the joys of performance begins with the learning gained through rehearsal and choreography in the studio situation.
-Within this context students develop confidence embodying expressive technical skills.
-They learn to value the cooperation and collaboration of the rehearsal and creative process, and how to bring dance works to a performance standard.
+Dance is a creative, technical and interpretive art form.
+Preparing for the joys of performance begins with the learning gained through classes, rehearsal and choreography.
+Within a rehearsal context students develop confidence to learn and apply the expressive skills of dance.
+They learn to prioritise the choreographic vision, to value the cooperation and collaboration of the rehearsal and creative processes, and how to bring dance works to a performance standard.